aniiketaryan/team-task-manager/README.md

 - **Cold Starts** — Free tier backend sleeps after 15 min of inactivity.
 First request may take up to 60 seconds to wake up.
 - **Ephemeral Storage** — SQLite resets on every Render redeploy.
 For production, migrate to PostgreSQL.
-- **No Role Promotion** — Admins can add/remove members but cannot promote a Member to Admin via the UI (backend supports it).
+- **No Role Promotion UI** — Admins can add/remove members but cannot promote a Member to Admin via the UI (backend supports it).

 ---

-## 👤 Author

-**Aniket Aryan**

----

 <div align="center">

-Made with hardwork and a lot of commits.
+Made with 🌿 and a lot of commits.

 </div>